Penny is one of the nicest people I know.

 “I don’t really have a strategy,” she said.

 “It’s just that I treat them like people”.

 How to get your teenager listen to you

 There is a wide range of relationships between parents and adolescents.

 Many factors can cause conflicts between parents and teenagers1.

 When parents ask teenagers to listen, some ignore them while others have explosive arguments.

-If you have trouble getting your teens to listen, the following tips may help you with the typical teen behavior but they are not intended to be exhaustive.
+If you have trouble getting your teen to listen, the following tips may help you with typical teen behavioral problems but they are not intended to be exhaustive.

 1. Take a deep breath and switch places

 When our kids were toddlers, we told them what to do and expected them to follow our instructions, mostly for their safety.